Check out my professional acting website here.

 Stacey began acting in middle school, landing her first theatrical lead role as Alice in Alice in Wonderland at the age of 12.
 She continued to perform in community and school productions in her hometown of Perrysburg, Ohio up until she attended Ohio Wesleyan University in Delaware, Ohio.
-Other credits from her youth include Maria in the Shakespearean montage William’s Window, Suleyman in Aladdin, Margie Eaton in Present Tense and various multi-character dramatic and comedic performances during Speech competitions that won her numerous awards.
+Other credits from her youth include Maria in the Shakespearean montage William’s Window, Suleyman in Aladdin, Margie Eaton in Present Tense, and various multi-character dramatic and comedic performances during Speech competitions that won her numerous awards.

 Stacey’s most recent theatrical production involved co-writing, co-directing and co-starring in a sketch entitled “The Broccoli Apocalypse.”
 She is currently contracted as a cast member with American Immersion Theater and The Murder Mystery Company performing improvised interactive shows throughout the Pacific Northwest.

 Stacey’s film credits date back to elementary school when she was selected to speak out against bullying in schools for a local news special.
 In her adult years, she did a promo for Keys TV 88 in the Florida Keys as well as a radio spot with Conch Records.
 She was interviewed in an online Yellow Pages commercial as herself for the local business where she worked.
 Additionally, while employed in the veterinary field, she worked on the set of two Gator Boys episodes along with various news stations and animal and travel shows.

 Relocating to Seattle in January 2016, Stacey hit the ground running.
-She has had the honor of wearing many hats with Washington-based independent film company Blue Forge Productions, whose films ask more questions than they answer.
+She has had the honor of wearing many hats with Washington-based independent film company Blue Forge Films, whose productions ask more questions than they answer.
 She had a lead role in The Unspoken, which filmed on-location in one week in the Cascade mountains.
 Her complex character, Alice Godwin, lived a drug-fueled life of uppers and downers to escape a haunted past.
 The role had many references to Alice in Wonderland, bringing Stacey’s childhood stage credit full circle.